TakashimaRyo/my-first-repo/README.md

 This is from the feature branch!
 This is was added froom VS Code!
 This line was added directly on GitHub for pull practice!
+This line was added for the push practice!